How do Mortgage Offset facilities work? Do they live up to their promises and are they right for you?

 Redraw Overview

-Every day interest is calculated on the balance of the Home Loan and charged monthly.
+Interest is calculated on the balance of the Home Loan and charged monthly.

-Potential Value - Redraw Facility
+Potential Value of Redraw Facility

 • You enjoy being more active in managing transfers between your mortgage and your transaction account.

-What is Opportunity Cost?
+What is the Opportunity Cost?

 Opportunity cost is an economic concept defined in simple terms as the next-highest-valued alternative use of a resource.
 For example, if you spend $100 going out to dinner, you cannot spend that $100 on your next best option.